torvalds/linux/Documentation/core-api/workqueue.rst

   CPUs are grouped according to NUMA boundaries.

 ``system``
   All CPUs are put in the same group.
-Workqueue makes no effort to process a work item on a CPU close to the issuing CPU.
+Workqueue makes anal effort to process a work item on a CPU close to the issuing CPU.

 The default affinity scope can be changed with the module parameter